+Occupational pensions are retirement income schemes that are sponsored by employers.
 The United States, Italy, and the Netherlands vary widely in the role of occupational pensions.
 They are widespread, well funded, and generous in the Netherlands; largely immaterial for most Italians (except for so-called severance pay arrangements, see below); and at roughly equal footing with social security in the United States.
 Table 3 shows pension assets as a percentage of GDP, the fraction of retirees with any pension benefits, and the fraction of the working population that is covered by a pension plan.

-Funds Percent of retirees Percent working

-(% of GDP) receiving pension pop'n covered
+Funds (% of GDP) Percent of retirees receiving pension Percent working pop'n covered

 Italy Negligible Negligible 0.02

 Netherlands 118 76 (men) 23 (women) 90

 U.S. 66 48 (men) 26 (women) 44